 Huntingtin Protein Quantification Assays

 The HD research community has developed several immuno-based assays to quantify huntingtin (HTT) protein in a variety of samples, including tissues and biofluids from preclinical and clinical studies.

-A platform of assays is now available to detect and measure expanded mutant HTT, HTT in a polyQ-independent manner, soluble, oligomeric, and aggregated HTT states, as well as rodent and nonhuman primate HTT proteins.
+A platform of assays is now available to detect and measure expanded mutant HTT, HTT in a polyQ-independent manner, soluble, aggregated HTT states, as well as rodent and nonhuman primate HTT proteins.
 Many of these assays are now available on a fee-for-service basis at various contract research organizations (CROs; see below).

 Examples of immuno-based assay technologies used for HTT quantitation:

 - Time-resolved fluorescence resonance energy transfer (TR-FRET) is an ultra-high throughput, homogenous assay technology with picomolar sensitivity.

 - Meso Scale Discovery (MSD) is a high-throughput, electro-chemiluminescence assay detection technology with picomolar sensitivity.

 - Single Molecule Counting (SMC) is an ultra-sensitive detection technology employing magnetic particle assisted confocal laser detection system with femtomolar sensitivity suitable for HD CSF samples.